Are you a subject-matter expert, educator, or training company who wants to create and sell profitable online courses?

 Watch: How to Design Online Training Courses Effortlessly

-Once you know the topic that interests you for your online course, you must check whether people actually want it before you start creating an online course.
+Once you know the topic that interests you for your online course, you must check whether there’s a demand for it on the market.
+This will validate your online course idea.

 Ask these three questions to pre-sell your digital course and gauge its market demand: